-ACCOUNTING/BUSINESS MANAGEMENT
+INTRODUCTION TO BUSINESS MANAGEMENT

+Introduction to Business Management begins to explore the ways businesses manage resources to achieve objectives.
 In Year 10, students understand the importance of managing consumers and businesses' financial risks and rewards and analyse the different strategies that may be used when making business decisions.

-They explain the nature of innovation and why businesses need to create a competitive advantage.
-Students provide explanations for variations in economic performance and standards of living within and between economies are made.
-In Accounting, students study the differences in source documents, practice cash entries, and learn about the two-fold impact of transactions on the accounting equation.
-They prepare accounting reports such as Balance Sheets, Cash Journals and Statement of Receipts and Payments.
+Students examine the nature of innovation and why businesses need to create a competitive advantage.
+Students provide explanations for variations in economic performance and standards of living within and between economies.
+Students will learn and apply business concepts, principles and terminology and understand the relationships that exist between a business and its stakeholders.

-Accounting Business Management Understand the principles of Accounting Study the accounting equation and how transactions such as sales and purchases impact on the business Prepare Balance Sheets and enter cash transactions into Journals, transferring information into cash reports Examine the process of business start-up and the involvement of entrepreneurs.
-Examine how location and layout affect business success.
-Study marketing strategies.
-Future of Work Business Understanding Investigate how the future of the work force is changing due to technological advancement and social and cultural changes. • Participate in a market stall activity, study the share market and examine shopping centre trends.
+- Understand the principles of Business Management. - Examine the process of business start-up and the involvement of entrepreneurs. - Examine how location and layout affect business success. - Study marketing strategies. - Participate in a market stall activity, study the share market, and examine shopping centre trends.

-Complete accounting reports, study and research business and economic concepts, participate in a market stall activity, play the share market game and attend an excursion to study how businesses operate.
-Learning tasks may include: Tests, research tasks, reflections on practical activities, and an exam.
+Study and research business and economic concepts, participate in a market stall activity, play the share market game and attend an excursion to study how businesses operate.

+Learning tasks may include tests, research tasks, reflections on practical activities and an exam.

 What skills will I require to complete this subject?
-Reading, effective summarizing and note-taking, ability to develop written structured extended responses, using evidence from research, keeping updated with current business issues.
+Reading, effective summarising and note taking, ability to develop written structured extended responses, using evidence from research, keeping updated with current business and technological issues.